aboushaheed/changelogpro/README.md

 ## Support

-For bug reports and feature requests, please contact abdelmoula.souidi@gmail.com.
+For bug reports and feature requests, please contact abdelmoula.souidi on gmail.
 For more information, visit [Izem Technologies](https://www.izemtechnologies.com).